Integrable perturbations of conformal field theories and Yetter-Drinfeld modules: Introduction and Summary

 \section{Introduction and Summary}

-There are three main methods to investigate integrable field theories: factorised scattering, lattice discretisations, and perturbations around a CFT.
+There are three main methods to investigate integrable field theories: factorised scattering, lattice discretisations, and perturbations around a conformal field theory (CFT).
 We will be concerned with the latter, building on the approach of \cite{BLZ96,BLZ97a,BLZ97b,BLZ99} and its formulation and generalisation in terms of perturbed defects in \cite{Ru07,MR09,Ru10}.

 The key ingredient in our construction are one-dimensional objects in the two-dimen\-sional CFT called {\em defect lines}.
 At such a defect line, the fields of the CFT may have singularities or discontinuities.
 For the particular type of defect we are interested in, the so-called {\em topological defects}, the fields may be discontinuous but not singular and the stress tensor remains continuous across the defect line.
 Consider the CFT on a cylinder of circumference $L$ and a circular topological defect labelled $X$ winding around the cylinder.
 This produces an operator $\mathcal{O}(X)$ on the space of states $\mathcal{H}$ of the CFT on a circle, called the {\em defect operator}.
 Since the defect $X$ is topological, the operator $\mathcal{O}(X)$ commutes with the conformal Hamiltonian $H_0$,